Community Projects 2022 – 2023

 Mothers’ Milk Bank of Alabama: Nourish Alabama Babies

 Mothers’ Milk Bank of Alabama serves as a center for collecting, pasteurizing and distributing breast milk to sick and pre-term infants and provides training and education for healthcare providers and community members about the importance of breast milk for neonates and infants, especially in low-income and minority populations.
+JLB volunteers support this mission through the collection and pasteurization of donor human milk.
+Volunteers work both in the office donor screening and the pasteurization lab.

 NorthStar Youth Ministries: Soccer Club U6 Program

 The mission of the U6 (under six years of age) Program within NorthStar Soccer Club is to promote a healthy and active lifestyle in urban youth by exposing them to organized sports at an early age.
-Volunteers help implement soccer lesson plans (provided) during practice, help manage the team, and coach during games.
+Volunteers help implement provided soccer lesson plans during practice, help manage the team, and coach during games.

 The Exceptional Foundation: Enrichment Activities

-Impact Area: Mitigating Crisis & Promoting Safety |
+Impact Area: Mitigating Crisis & Promoting Safety

-Crisis Center, Inc.: Rape Response Advocate Program
+Crisis Center: Rape Response Advocacy

 Rape Response provides supportive counseling and advocacy to victims of sexual violence throughout their recovery.
 The Sexual Assault Nurse Examiner (SANE) facility joins forensic medicine, victims’ advocacy, and law enforcement in a coordinated effort to ensure sexual assault survivors receive comprehensive medical attention, evidence collection, and emotional support after the assault.
 Volunteers act as on-call advocates who are available to accompany survivors of sexual assault during the forensic examination at the SANE facility or the hospital.